 Valentine’s Day meals do not have to be difficult or fussy.
 This recipe is beautiful, elegant, full of flavor and best of all easy to prepare!
-Chocolate is amazingly awesome with venison, believe it or not.
-Well, chocolate on almost anything is irresistible.
-I knew Scott was the man for me when he was able to resist Alaskan chocolate covered berries after losing 20 pounds in 2 weeks on an Alaskan hunting trip just to bring me my favorite ingredient and treat!
+Chocolate is awesome with venison, believe it or not.
+Actually, chocolate on almost anything is irresistible.
+I knew Scott was the man for me when he was able to resist Alaskan chocolate covered berries after losing 20 pounds in two weeks on an Alaskan hunting trip!
+He did whatever he could to make sure I got my favorite ingredient and treat!
+Now, I’ve rewarded him with a long marriage full of happiness and cooperation.
+That right there is the power of chocolate.
 There is nothing that says Happy Valentine’s Day more than chocolate!

 CHILI COCOA CRUSTED VENISON WITH BERRY REDUCTION